YOUR DECISIONS AFFECT

 The Board Wants to Understand

-The management body has direct accountability under DORA Article 28(1) for ICT third-party risk management.
-How Katharina frames this matters — not for her career, but because the board's understanding will determine whether they approve the budget and governance changes needed to prevent it happening again.
+Under DORA Article 28(1), the management body has direct accountability for ICT third-party risk.
+How Katharina frames this determines whether they approve the budget and governance changes needed to stop it happening again.

 Present the full concentration risk picture with the remediation plan